Home to the world’s highest tides, spectacular coastline, and notoriously charming communities – the Fundy Coast is a road tripper’s dream.

 ~100 km (62 mi.)

 Now it’s time to check the tide table because you’re about to explore The Hopewell Rocks and you’ll want to experience it at both high and low tides.
 A whopping 160-billion tonnes of seawater rushes in and out of the Bay of Fundy twice daily, and ‘The Rocks’ are the best place to experience this phenomenon.
 Rising and falling the height of a 4-story building each day, you can walk around giant sea stack monoliths at low tide then watch the tide rise up around them.
-Come high tide, you can weave a kayak around the very rocks you were gazing up at.
+Come high tide, you can explore the upper trails and lookouts for a totally different perspective of the very rocks you were gazing up at.

 Continuing west, it’s now time to experience the charm of Alma.
 Nestled at the entrance to Fundy National Park, there’s something about this tiny fishing community that calls people back time and again.
-Cosy up in a local inn, or head into the wilds of Fundy National Park - a coastal wonderland filled with pristine Acadian forest, an excellent trail system, biking and paddling rentals, and plenty of options for camping and glamping.
+Stop for a beer at Holy Whale taproom, grab fresh seafood at Collins Lobster Shop and stock up on famous sticky buns at Kelly's Bake Shop.
+Cosy up in a local inn, or head into the wilds of Fundy National Park - a coastal wonderland filled with pristine forest, an excellent trail system, biking and paddling rentals, and plenty of options for camping and glamping.
 Here, you’ll connect with nature, the ocean and the wide-open sky.
 Before you hit the road again, stop at one of the gift shops to pick up a little memento of your time in the park.

 It’s now time to make way to the west side of the Fundy Coast Road Trip, travelling through Sussex to the rest of this world-class coastal experience.